Guatemala

 • International Education Standards

-In accordance with the Decree No. 72 of 2001, all professional accountants are required to be a member of the Colegio de Contadores Públicos y Auditores de Guatemala (CCPAG) in order to publicly practice.
-Individuals who wish to join the CCPAG are required to hold an accounting degree from a university.
-In addition, the CCPAG has adopted voluntary continuing professional development requirements for its members.
+In accordance with Decree No. 72 of 2001, all professional accountants are required to be a member of the Colegio de Contadores Públicos y Auditores de Guatemala (CCPAG) to practice.
+Individuals who wish to join the CCPAG are required to complete an accounting degree.
+In addition, in 2022, the CCPAG has adopted mandatory continuing professional development (CPD) requirements for its members.

-Universities set the curriculum for accounting degrees as well as the requirement to obtain two years’ practical experience prior to graduation.
+Universities set the curriculum for accounting degrees and a requirement to obtain two years of practical experience before graduation.
 In 2015, the CCPAG adopted the IES for all professional accountants; nevertheless, because the CCPAG lacks legal authority in this area, the IES are viewed only as guidelines by universities.

 Current Status: Partially Adopted